 But the problem with algorithms is they can be quite narrow-minded!

 Below is my design attempt (albeit, not the best) to illustrate the difference when asking AI to ‘show Anthony Justin Bieber’.

-GAN (the brainchild of the super awesome Ian Goodfellow) recognises the flaws of machines trying to be humanistic so it applies a battle of the minds.
+GANs (the brainchild of the super awesome Ian Goodfellow) recognise the flaws of machines trying to be humanistic so it applies a battle of the minds.
 Basically a think-tank for AI models to collaborate and learn from each other.
 With this the possibilities are truly jaw-dropping.

 Of course Google and Deepmind are applying this to self-driving cars to train deep-learning algorithms to be able to recognise objects around them without having to go out on the road.

 Algorithm 1 (let’s call him Bob) has a data set containing millions of assets and elements that depict road objects and context, algorithm 2 (called Kim) has the same data set.